starfish-venus067/ALORA-Own-The-Moment-WEDE5020-Part1/README.md

 - Added forms.
 - Added navigation between pages.
 - Added CSS styling.
-- Added JavaScript functionality.

 ### Testing and Completion
 - Tested the website pages and links.
 - Checked the forms and website layout.
 - Made improvements to the website design and functionality.
+- Check the screen sizes of the website using different devices.

 ## Part 1 Details

-Part 1 focused on creating the basic structure of the ALORA website using HTML, CSS and JavaScript.
+Part 1 focused on creating the basic structure of the ALORA website using HTML.

+##Part 2 Details
+part 2 focused on adding layouts, decorations and typography using CSS and.

 ## Sitemap